OctoPrint/OctoPrint-FirmwareUpdater/doc/lpc176x.md

    1. [SD Card Mounting](#sd-card-mounting)

 ## Marlin Firmware Configuration
+Prerequisite: Make sure your firmware's environment includes "_USB" in the name.
+If you are compiling with PlatformIO, you can open your `platformio.ini` file and check the variable `default_envs`.
+You want to use something like `STM32F103RC_btt_512K_USB` and NOT `STM32F103RC_btt_512K`, otherwise USB host will not be enabled.

 The following options should be enabled in the Marlin firmware configuration in order for the board's SD card to be accessible by the OctoPrint host:

 Configuration.h: